Marciniec/distributed-systems/DistributedMap/readme.md

 In order to run just compile and run Main.

-Solution for first distribiuted systems lab.
+Solution for group communication distribiuted systems lab.